Federal help for Alberta’s orphan oil wells may be on the way

-The Canadian province of Alberta may get federal aid to help clean up the rising number of oil wells whose owners have gone bankrupt, with federal officials acknowledging the relevant provincial agency lacks sufficient funds.
+Alberta may receive federal aid to help clean up the rising number of oil wells whose owners have gone bankrupt, with federal officials acknowledging the relevant provincial agency lacks sufficient funds.

 Alberta Premier Rachel Notley told reporters late Monday in Houston that she expects to have “something to announce on that in the weeks to come,” without giving details.